jiunshyong/rpi-temp/README.md

 **Option 3: Direct jumper wire connectivity between breadboard and Raspberry Pi GPIO**
 ![rpi_temp2_bb](https://user-images.githubusercontent.com/2264686/112410555-53f1ee00-8d56-11eb-9682-efa815be211a.png)

-# Enabling required kernel modules
+## Enabling required Linux kernel modules
 The Linux kernel modules to load are named w1-gpio and w1-therm.
 The w1-gpio module registers and loads the new sensor connected to pin GPIO 4.
 The w1-therm module registers and loads a module that has support for temperature sensors.

 To use the modules, enable them by adding the following line to /boot/config.txt with vim before rebooting your Pi.
 Note this enables PIN4 as the default.
 Different pin could be used by adding the option gpiopin=N to the line.